 This same backlash effect continues to impact communities in the United States today, but is met without sufficient government accountability or response.
 According to FBI data, a disproportionate number of anti-Arab and anti-Muslim hate crimes reported in 2015 occurred after the November 13 attacks in Paris.
 After the December 2015 shooting in San Bernardino, CA, then-candidate Donald Trump called for a “complete and total shutdown”—a ban—on Muslims entering the United States.
 Such declarations only provoked the groundswell of anti-Muslim bigotry and xenophobia that animated the remainder of his candidacy, and crashed upon his election as president, when hate crimes across the country, targeting not only Arab Americans, American Muslims, and South Asian Americans, but others subject to his campaign invectives as well, surged once again.

 Indeed, the Trump Administration has demonstrated that caustic political rhetoric has done nothing to mitigate the spread of hate crimes in American communities and, if anything, has driven some to violence.
 While acts of bias-motivated crime continue to surge, and as reports from organizations like the Southern Poverty Law Center (SPLC) suggest an increase of hate groups across the country, our government fails to effectively respond.
-This lack of accountability was evident in the President’s reluctance to denounce white supremacist and neo-Nazi groups responsible for the violence in Charlottesville, VA, on August 12, 2017, which left one person dead and dozens wounded.
+This lack of accountability was evident in the President’s reluctance to denounce white supremacist and neo-Nazi groups responsible for the violence in Charlottesville, VA, on August 12, 2017, which left Heather Heyer dead and dozens wounded.

 - Resource: How to Report Discrimination

 - Blog: Despite Underreporting, Hate Crimes Increase (November 2016)